lucasmazza/jquery_tag/README.markdown

     :version          # Overrides the script version on the CDN URL.
 Defaults do '1.5.0' :file             # Path for the local script.
-Defaults do 'jquery.js' :ui               # Loads the jquery-ui file.
+Defaults do 'jquery.js' :ui               # Loads jQuery UI.
 Accepts a true value for loading a 'jquery-ui.js' file or a String for the local path.

 Any other arguments will be passed along to the `javascript_include_tag` helper.